 Class administrators must send class action certification notices to all existing and potential class members.
 These disclosures inform individuals about the potential harm and the remedies requested.
 Class counsel notifies potential plaintiffs through the mail, print ads, or online publishing.

 Class action notices contain instructions on how to join classes and take part in settlements.
 Once receiving consideration, complainants can either (i) opt-out of the lawsuit and sue separately; (ii) affirm the notice and file a claim; or (ii) do nothing and surrender all rights to sue later.

 Most Companies settle class action claims in mediation.
 Why one may ask… just think of what could happen to company stock if news got out that a business carelessly agreed to use an antenna supplier that works with defective material.

 Neutral mediators help parties reach impartial settlements, but courts still must consider agreements fair before allowing awards to stand.

 Fairness hearings find if class action settlements are just and reasonable.
 Here, courts either reject settlement offers or issue orders approving compensation for class members.
 Judges also determine attorney fees and expenses during the hearing and reduce these costs from the award.

 Sending Relief to Class Members

-Cash, vouchers or product replacement are typical awards appearing in class action settlements.
-When courts approve class action awards administrators send notification to plaintiffs explaining how to collect compensation.
+Cash, vouchers, or product replacement is typical awards appearing in class action settlements.
+When courts approve class action awards administrators send notifications to plaintiffs explaining how to collect compensation.

-Settlements legal bind class members from pursuing further redress because businesses require signed waivers from litigants before they can receive their award.
+Settlements legally bind class members from pursuing further redress because businesses require signed waivers from litigants before they can receive their award.